 European.
 Contrarian liberal.
 Insufferable green.
 History graduate.
-I never downvote opinions and I do not engage with people who downvote mine.
+I never downvote opinions expressed in good faith and I do not engage with people who downvote mine (which may be why you got no reply).
 Low-effort comments with vulgarity or snark will also be (politely) ignored.

 This kind of purity policing is deeply offputting IMO.
 And certainly won’t help build federated social media.